Boeing New Midsize Airplane: 2018

-ICF International saw a market of 3,000–3,500 over 20 years with the NMA sold for $75-80 m, while Collateral Verifications believed in a 1,000–1,500 market and a $80–90 m price; for Flightglobal's Ascend, 1,500 NMAs could have been delivered for $67–82 m each between 2025 and 2040 if its size was right, and Oriel Consult expected a $70–80 m price.
+ICF International saw a market of 3,000–3,500 over 20 years with the NMA sold for $75–80 m, while Collateral Verifications believed in a 1,000–1,500 market and an $80–90 m price; for Flightglobal's Ascend, 1,500 NMAs could have been delivered for $67–82 m each between 2025 and 2040 if its size was right, and Oriel Consult expected a $70–80 m price.
 For Steven F. Udvar-Házy, a decision should be made by mid 2019, with two potential engines derived from existing units.
 Boeing continued to assess the market as 4,000-5,000 aircraft and was working towards a 2019 decision too, while taking measures to protect a 2025 introduction into service.

-For the French national aerospace research center, ONERA, a cylindrical seven or eight-abreast twin-aisle has 20% more fuselage drag in cruise than a six-abreast, single-aisle airplane of the same seat capacity.
+According to the French National Aerospace Research Center, ONERA, a cylindrical seven or eight-abreast twin-aisle has 20% more fuselage drag in cruise than a six-abreast, single-aisle airplane of the same seat capacity.
 This is significant because fuselage drag is one-third of total drag.
 However, an elliptical widebody can have an equivalent drag due to a smaller wetted area.
 Also, a twin-aisle is more comfortable and has faster turnarounds than a single-aisle.
 A cylindrical section is the simplest way to cope with the cabin pressurization's hoop stress while an elliptical section is reinforced and heavier (less so with vertical rods like the Aurora D8 concept).

 In October 2018, analysts from Sanford C. Bernstein, Morgan Stanley and Canaccord Genuity were convinced Boeing would launch the project.
 Boeing's Randy Tinseth stated an almost unanimous preference for better economics through weight savings rather than the heavier structure to carry widebody containers.